-The statement of Theorem \ref{thm: main theorem} concerns surgeries on knots.
-Nevertheless, the ideas involved in its proof can also be fruitful to construct foliations on surgeries on links with multiple components.
-For instance, we will be able to proof the following:
+The statement of \Cref{thm: main theorem} concerns surgeries on knots.
+Nevertheless, the ideas used in its proof can also be applied to construct foliations on surgeries on links with multiple components.
+For example, we will be able to prove the following: